dtcenter/MET/met/docs/Users_Guide/gen-ens-prod.rst

 Introduction
 ____________

-The Gen-Ens-Prod tool may be run to create simple ensemble forecasts (mean, probability, spread, etc) from a set of several forecast model files to be used by the MET statistics tools.
-If observations are also included, ensemble statistics such as rank histograms, probability integral transform histograms, spread/skill variance, relative position and continuous ranked probability score are produced.
-Climatological mean and standard deviation data may also be provided, and will be used as a reference forecast in several of the output statistics.
-Finally, observation error perturbations can be included prior to calculation of statistics.
-Details about and equations for the statistics produced for ensembles are given in :numref:`Appendix C, Section %s <App_C-ensemble>`.
+The Gen-Ens-Prod tool may be run to derive simple ensemble products (mean, spread, probability, etc) from a set of several forecast model files.
+It processes ensemble member inputs, but it does not compare them to observations or compute statistics.
+However, the output products can be passed as input to the MET statistics tools for comparison against observations.
+Climatological mean and standard deviation data may also be provided to define thresholds based on the climatological distribution at each grid point.

 Scientific and statistical aspects
 __________________________________